NES SUSTAINABILITY PLAN

-- Encourage more open collaboration throughout the organization by using internal social networking platform to enable employees throughout the company to share, collaborate and exchange best practices on each other’s expertise and talents.
+- Encouraging open collaboration throughout the organization by using an internal social networking platform to enable employees throughout the company to share, collaborate and exchange best practices on each other’s expertise and talents.

 5. Integrity and Ethics

-NES is committed to conduct business with integrity and with the highest ethical practices and standards of behavior.
-To achieve this NES has a comprehensive Ethics & Compliance program that sets our fundamental policies, directives and practices for every NES employee in interactions with each other, customers, communities, and other stakeholders.
+NES is committed to conducting business with integrity and with the highest ethical practices and standards of behavior.
+To achieve this, NES has a comprehensive Ethics & Compliance program that sets out fundamental policies, directives and practices for every NES employee in interactions with each other, customers, communities, and other stakeholders.

 Key elements of this program includes:

-- NES Code of Conduct that describes how employees fulfill the requirements for ethical conduct and compliance with company policies as well as all applicable laws and regulations.
-It also reflects our commitment to the UN Global Compact’s principles and the United Nations’ Guiding Principles on Business and Human Rights (UNGPs) and guides employees’ relationships among each other and with external stakeholders.
+- NES Code of Conduct describes how employees fulfill the requirements for ethical conduct and compliance with company policies as well as all applicable laws and regulations.
+It also reflects our commitment to the UN Global Compact’s principles and the United Nations’ Guiding Principles on Business and Human Rights (UNGPs) and guides employee relationships internally and with external stakeholders.

 - Regularly communicating and reinforcing our commitment to ethics and compliance with applicable laws, rules and regulations, proper handling of proprietary data and information, and accurate financial reporting.

 - Annual all-employee training to ensure that every employee is aware of and following the program.

 - Annual Risks audit, assessment and mitigation plans to further optimize and streamline our compliance processes while preventing and detecting violations of law, regulation and company policy, and cultivating an ethical business culture throughout the company.